LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

     # 3. Steer Right (Optic flow on right is greater -> Right wall is closer)
     heading = math.pi/2 - d
 ```

-- However it is dependant on the margin so the values can be very similar but still output side of the margin bounds

-- Plot 1 shows the history of self.left_means and self.right_means.
-This plot represents the filtered optical flow and is the only signal the bee's controller uses to make steering decisions.
-- It is filter by the HPF and LPF so it will be smooths and window averaged
-- Plot 1 is the output of a temporal filter applied to the signals in Plot 3.
-- The bee's controller cannot use the raw signal in Plot 3 because the extreme oscillations would cause it to steer wildly and crash almost immediately.
-The moving average (Plot 1) is used specifically to smooth out this noise, revealing the stable, underlying visual speed signal that accurately reflects the bee's distance from the wall.
-- The height of each line (the average output) is proportional to the optic flow perceived on that side.
-- Recall that in this default run, the walls themselves are identifcal.
-Any difference in perceived flow is caused by distance from a wall
-- Since optic flow is inversely related to distance ($\mathbf{R \propto V/d}$)
-- Higher Average Output ($\mathbf{R_{mean}}$) means the wall on that side is closer (stronger perceived motion).
-- Lower Average Output ($\mathbf{R_{mean}}$) means the wall on that side is further away (weaker perceived motion).
+#### What are we actually seeing in Plot 1?

+It is the history of both left and right means at each point in time.
+It is the filtered Optical Flow as induced by the High-Pass and Low-Pass filtered.
+It can be thought of as the output of a temporal filter being applied to the signals of Plot 3 which itself with its extreme osciallations is too noisey to respond responably to.
+Plot 1 reveals the stable underlying Optic Flow signal that accurately reflects the bee's distances from the wall.
+The height of each line ay any point t is proporitional to the Optic Flow on each side.
+Recall, that in the default run, the walls themselves are identical meaning any different in percieved flow is caused by distance from the wall.
+The Averaged Output depends on distance since Optic Flow.
+The relationship is inverse so a higher Average Output means a smaller (closer) distance from the wall and a Lower Average Output means the wall is further away (large distance value).

+##### Results in The Default Run

+To start the we see a complete mismatch in the in terms of the bee's centeredness.

 - An off center starting point will create a Feedback Loop and Overshoot effect
 - The bee's control logic is fundamentally simple: Eliminate the difference between the two moving averages.\